Aleksandir/PCCG-WebScraper/README.md

 ## Features

-- Data extraction: The program scrapes product details such as item name, quantity, and price.
+- Data extraction: The program scrapes product details such as item name, quantity, and price from pccasegear.com as an example.
 - User-friendly output: Results are displayed in a structured format for easy reading.

 ## Technologies Used